 A few years ago my wife and I sold our car on Craiglist.
 That was the beginning of a hobby for me as I took to regularly scanning Craigslist on my smartphone.
 My favorite thing to look for is old muscle cars, particularly classic Corvettes.
 (Craigslist is actually where I found the Corvette I bought).

 A lot of people love the idea of buying an old car and driving it on the weekends, but they think that classic cars are too expensive to buy and maintain.
-They certainly can be if you want a show quality car or if you buy a lemon, but if you are happy with a driver quality car, classics can be surprisingly affordable.
+Vintage cars can certainly be expensive if you want a show quality car or if you buy a lemon.
+However, classic cars can be surprisingly affordable if you are happy with a driver quality car.

-- Classics are more expensive to insure.
+Classics are more expensive to insure.
 Not always true, especially if it is only a weekend driver.
-Look into classic car insurance from a company that specializes in it (my Vette is insured through Hagerty), and shop around.
+Look into classic car insurance from a company that specializes in it (my Vette is insured through Hagerty).
+As always, shop around for lower auto insurance rates.
 Classics, even sports cars and muscle cars, are often cheaper to insure than newer vehicles.
-I pay $200 a year for full coverage and no deductible on my 1973 Corvette.
+I paid less than $200 a year for full coverage and no deductible on my 1973 Corvette.

-- Old cars break down.
+Old cars break down.
 All cars break down if you don’t take care of them.
-But many classics are actually easier and less expensive to repair than many newer vehicles, and they don’t have expensive computers to replace or reprogram.
+But many classics are actually easier and less expensive to repair than many newer vehicles.
+Plus, they don’t have expensive computers to replace or reprogram.
 Find a good mechanic and invest in a thorough inspection before buying the vehicle.